Pope Innocent XII

-Pope Innocent XII (Innocentius XII; Innocenzo XII; 13 March 1615 – 27 September 1700), born Antonio Pignatelli, was head of the Catholic Church and ruler of the Papal States from 12 July 1691 to his death in September 1700.
+Pope Innocent XII (Innocentius XII; Innocenzo XII; 13 March 1615 – 27 September 1700), born Antonio Pignatelli, was head of the Catholic Church and ruler of the Papal States from 12 July 1691 until his death in September 1700.

 He took a hard stance against nepotism in the Church, continuing the policies of Pope Innocent XI, who started the battle against nepotism but which did not gain traction under Pope Alexander VIII.
 To that end, he issued a papal bull strictly forbidding it.
 The pope also used this bull to ensure that no revenue or land could be bestowed on relatives.

 Biography

 Early life

 Antonio Pignatelli was born on 13 March 1615 in Spinazzola (now in Apulia) to one of the most aristocratic families of the Kingdom of Naples, which had included several Viceroys and ministers of the crown.
-He was the fourth of five children of Francesco Pignatelli and Porzia Carafa.
+He was the fourth of five children of Francesco Pignatelli, 4th Marquess of Spinazzola, and wife Porzia Carafa, 1st Princess of Minervino.
 His siblings were Marzio, Ludovico, Fabrizio and Paola Maria.
+His mother was related to Pope Paul IV.

 He was educated at the Collegio Romano in Rome where he earned a doctorate in both canon and civil law.

 Diplomatic career

 At the age of 20 he became an official of the court of Pope Urban VIII.
-Pignatelli was the Referendary of the Apostolic Signatura and served as the Governor of Fano and Viterbo.
+Pignatelli was the Referendary of the Apostolic Signatura and served as the governor of Fano and Viterbo.
 Later he went to Malta where he served as an inquisitor from 1646 to 1649, and then governor of Perugia.
 Shortly after this, he received his priestly ordination.

 Episcopate and cardinalate

 Pignatelli was made Titular Archbishop of Larissa in 1652 and received episcopal consecration in Rome.
-He served as the Apostolic Nuncio to Poland from 1660 to 1668 and later in Austria from 1668 to 1671.
+He served as the Apostolic Nuncio to Poland from 1660 to 1668 and later to Austria from 1668 to 1671.
 He was transferred to Lecce in 1671.
 Pope Innocent XI appointed him as the Cardinal-Priest of San Pancrazio in 1681 and then moved him to the see of Faenza in 1682.
 He was moved to his final post before the papacy, as Archbishop of Naples in 1686.

 Papacy

 Papal election

 Pope Alexander VIII died in 1691 and the College of Cardinals assembled to hold a conclave to select his successor.
-Factions loyal to the Kingdom of France, Kingdom of Spain and the broader Holy Roman Empire failed to agree on a consensus candidate.
+Factions loyal to the Kingdom of France, Spain and the broader Holy Roman Empire failed to agree on a consensus candidate.

 After five months, Cardinal Pignatelli emerged as a compromise candidate between the cardinals of France and those of the Holy Roman Empire, particularly after Cardinal Gregorio Barbarigo was no longer considered a viable candidate for the papacy.
 Having received 53 out of 61 votes, Pignatelli took his new name in honour of Pope Innocent XI and was crowned on 15 July 1691 by the protodeacon, Cardinal Urbano Sacchetti.
 He took possession of the Basilica of Saint John Lateran on 13 April 1692.